Bunting in Rosemount, County Westmeath

 Practical Information

 Getting there – Rosemount is easily reached by car via the R390 from Moate or the N52 from Athlone.
-The nearest railway station is Athlone, about 20 km away, with regular Irish Rail services to Dublin, Galway and beyond.
+The nearest railway station is Athlone, roughly 20 km away, with regular Irish Rail services to Dublin, Galway and beyond.